 Cover for any hire-car excess you become liable to pay as a result of the car being damaged or stolen.

 Luggage and personal effects

 Cover for the cost of repairing, replacing or reimbursing you for your belongings if they're lost, stolen or damaged.

 Personal liability cover

-Up to $5 million of legal liability cover in case you accidentally injure someone else or damage or lose someone else's property during your trip.
+Legal liability cover in case you accidentally injure someone else or damage or lose someone else's property during your trip.

 All four of our international travel insurance policies cover cruises, including those within Australian waters (our Domestic policy does not cover cruises).

 Worried about your holiday?
 Don’t be!
 By following these tips you’ll be ensuring you’re one step ahead on any health and safety risks that could arise on your trip.